evgenyneu/evgenii.com/app/projects/_posts/2015-01-15-walk-to-circle-ios-app.md

 <img src='/image/projects/2015_15_walk_to_circle_for_ios/3_circle_is_reached.png' class='Screenshot--IphonePortrait2x' title='Circle is reached on Walk to Circle iOS app'>

 I noticed that when I do not use the app I usually choose same roads and places.
 And that can get boring very quickly.
 I think it's like that because I unconsciously choose familiar and proven places in order to avoid risk.
-When I use the app it breaks my normal walking habits, suggests visiting new places and walk different paths.
-It chooses walking destination randomly and that can lead to a very unique and different walking experience.
+On the other hand, when I use the app it breaks my normal walking habits.
+The app suggests visiting new places and taking different paths.
+It chooses walking destination randomly which can lead to a very unique and different walking experience.

 I hope you will enjoy the app.
 Please send me a message, I will be happy to know your feedback about it.